-If it is impossible to reasonably measure the degree of completion of the performance obligations of the construction contract, the contract revenue is only recognized within the range of expected recoverable costs.
+If it is impossible to reasonably measure the percentage of completion of the obligated project contract performance, the contract revenue is recognized within the expected recoverable cost range.

-When the company expects that the unavoidable cost of fulfilling the obligations of an engineering contract exceeds the expected economic benefits from the contract, it shall recognize the liability provision for the onerous contract.
+When the Company expects that the unavoidable cost of fulfilling the obligations of a construction contract exceeds the expected economic benefits from the contract, it shall recognize the provision for onerous contract.

-If the situation changes, the estimates of revenue, cost and completion level will be revised, and the resulting increase or decrease will be reflected in the profit and loss during the period when the management is aware of the change of the situation and make corrections.
+If the situation changes, the estimation of revenue, cost and completion will be revised, and during the period when the management noticed the change of the situation and make the correction, the resulting increase or decrease will be reflected in profit or loss.